alarm-redist/fifty-states/analyses/FL_cd_2020/doc_FL_cd_2020.md

 We estimate CVAP populations with the [cvap](https://github.com/christopherkenny/cvap) R package.

 ## Simulation Notes
-We sample 10,000 statewide candidate districting plans for Florida across five independent linking-edge merge-split SMC runs, then keep the first 1,000 plans from each run for a 5,000-plan ensemble.
+We sample 20,000 statewide candidate districting plans for Florida across eight independent linking-edge merge-split SMC runs, then keep the first 625 plans from each run for a 5,000-plan ensemble.
 This replaces the prior Southern, Northern, and Central Florida partial-SMC workflow with a statewide workflow matching the newer convergent Florida simulations used for 2000 and the Callais